Fair Processing Notice

 All data controllers must notify the information commissioner’s office (ICO) of all personal information processing activities.
 Our ICO data protection register number is Z2576474 and our entry can be found in the data protection register on the information commissioner’s office website.

 Everyone working for the NHS has a legal duty to keep information about you confidential.
-The NHS care record guarantee and NHS constitution provide a commitment that all NHS organisations and those providing care on behalf of the NHS will use records about you in ways that respect your rights and promote your health and wellbeing.
+The NHS constitution provide a commitment that all NHS organisations and those providing care on behalf of the NHS will use records about you in ways that respect your rights and promote your health and wellbeing.

 All of our staff, contractors and committee members receive appropriate and on-going training to ensure they are aware of their personal responsibilities and have contractual obligations to uphold confidentiality, enforceable through disciplinary procedures.

 Your information will not be sent outside of the United Kingdom where the laws do not protect your privacy to the same extent as the law in the UK.
 We will never sell any information about you.